An explanation of Mondrian's oeuvre by Michael Sciam

 Broadway Boogie Woogie Diagram A

-A horizontal correspondence between two vertical symmetries generates a small blue planes in the upper right corner (Diagram A) which is followed by other planes of different color and shape (Diagram B).
-The relationship between horizontal and vertical appears more stable and durable in the planes than in the initial fragments moving along the lines:
+A horizontal relationship between two vertical symmetries generates a small blue plane in the upper right corner (Diagram A) which is followed by other planes of different color and shape (Diagram B).
+The relationship between the opposite directions appears more stable and durable in the planes than in the initial fragments moving within the lines:

 Broadway Boogie Woogie, 1942-43, Piet Mondrian